In last days, al-Baghdadi sought safety in shrinking domain

 For about a week they stayed in the southeastern Syrian town of Hajin, near the Iraqi border.
 Then they moved north to Dashisha, another border town in Syria within IS-held territory.

 There, the Yazidi teen stayed for four months at the home of al-Baghdadi’s father-in-law, a close aide named Abu Abdullah al-Zubaie.
-Al-Baghdadi would visit her there frequently and rape her, the teen said.
-He would only move at night, wearing sneakers and covering his face, always with around five security men, she said.
+Al-Baghdadi would visit her there frequently and rape her and at times beat her, the teen said.
+He would only move at night, wearing sneakers and covering his face, always with around five security men who addressed him as “hajji” or “sheikh,” she said.
 The AP does not identify victims of sexual assault.

+“When I asked him anything, he would not give me an answer for security reasons.
+Not everyone knew where he was,” she said.

 In the spring of 2018, she was given to another man, who took her out of Dashisha.
 That was the last time she saw al-Baghdadi, though he sent her a piece of jewelry as a gift, the teen said.